smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !@

 #### Image Only Soft Buttons
-You can use the ![iOS]`SDLSystemCapabilityManager`!@@![android,javaSE,javaEE]`SystemCapabilityManager`!@ to check if the HMI supports soft buttons with images.
+You can use the @![iOS]`SDLSystemCapabilityManager`!@@![android,javaSE,javaEE]`SystemCapabilityManager`!@ to check if the HMI supports soft buttons with images.
 If you send image-only buttons to a HMI that does not support images, then your buttons will be rejected by the head unit.

 @![iOS]
 ##### Objective-C